ayyappa-swamy/DSPGuideOctaveCode/README.md

-# Octave_Works
+# DSPGuideOctave
-This repository contains all the octave code files.
+This branch contains the octave version of all the code snippets mentioned in dspguide.com